 The purpose of this phase is to take the most promising concepts that have been shown to be feasible in phase 1 and develop them into working prototypes.
 The selection process for phase 2 is based on the phase 1 report and an application process, which will outline the suppliers’ plans for phase 2.
 Selected suppliers will each develop a prototype based on the results of their feasibility study, the aim of which is to verify the extent to which the prototype’s main features meet the functional and performance requirements set in the challenge.
 The prototypes will be tested in lab-type environments.

-A minimum of six suppliers are expected to be selected for phase 2.
-The duration of this phase is six months and is expected to take place between July and December 2019.
+A maximum of six suppliers are expected to be selected for phase 2.
+The duration of this phase is six months between July and December 2019.
 The maximum budget per supplier is 251,623 euros, excluding VAT.

 Phase 3: Field test